lukewestby/lukewestby.github.io-hugo/content/post/chainable-apis-with-forward-apply.md

     |> toRegex
 ```

- Every call in the pipeline above is just a function which ultimately operates
+Every call in the pipeline above is just a function which operates on some
-on some configuration builder which we can ultimately transform into a result
+configuration builder which we can ultimately transform into a result which
-which would have been harder to obtain on its own.
-In the case of `elm-http` it
+would have been harder to obtain on its own.
+In the case of `elm-http` it was a
-was a `Task a b` for the request result which took a lot of configuration, and
+`Task a b` for the request result which took a lot of configuration, and in
-in this case it is a `Regex` which would have required a hard-to-understand
+this case it is a `Regex` which would have required a hard-to-understand
 regular expression string.

 Let's try and generalize a few things about this pattern.
 The process of using a